-Pinduoduo Inc. is a Cayman Islands holding company and our PRC subsidiaries, namely our WFOEs, are considered foreigninvested enterprises.
+PDD Holdings Inc. is a Cayman Islands holding company and our PRC subsidiaries, namely our WFOEs, are considered foreign-invested enterprises.
 Accordingly, our WFOEs are not eligible to provide value-added telecommunications services.
-As a result, we conduct our operations in China through (i) our PRC subsidiaries, (ii) our VIE with which we have maintained contractual arrangements, and (iii) the subsidiaries of our VIE.
-In particular, we currently conduct our e-commerce business activities through Shanghai Xunmeng, a subsidiary of our VIE, which holds the VATS License for (i) online data processing and transaction processing business (operating ecommerce), (ii) internet content-related services, (iii) domestic call center business, and (iv) information services.
-Shanghai Xunmeng is wholly owned by our VIE, namely Hangzhou Aimi, which has obtained a VATS License covering online data processing and transaction processing business (operating e-commerce) and internet content-related services.
-We, through Hangzhou Weimi, entered into a series of contractual arrangements, including a shareholders' voting rights proxy agreement, equity pledge agreement, spousal consent letter, exclusive consulting and services agreement and exclusive option agreement, with Hangzhou Aimi, its shareholders and, as applicable, their spouses, which enable us to (i) exercise effective control over our VIE, (ii) receive substantially all of the economic benefits of our VIE and its subsidiaries, and (iii) have an exclusive option to purchase all or part of the equity interests and assets in our VIE when and to the extent permitted by PRC law.
-As a result of these contractual arrangements, we have control over and are the primary beneficiary of our VIE and its subsidiaries and hence consolidate their financial results into our consolidated financial statements under U.S. GAAP.
-Our PRC subsidiaries contributed 40.7% of our revenues in 2021.
-Our VIE and its subsidiaries contributed 59.3% of our revenues in 2021.
+As a result, we conduct our operations in China through (i) our PRC subsidiaries, (ii) the VIE, in which PDD Holdings Inc. does not have any equity interest but with which we maintain contractual arrangements, and (iii) the subsidiaries of the VIE.
+In particular, we currently conduct the business activities of the Pinduoduo platform through Shanghai Xunmeng, a subsidiary of the VIE, which holds the VATS License for (i) online data processing and transaction processing business (operating e-commerce), (ii) internet content-related services, (iii) domestic call center business, and (iv) information services.
+Shanghai Xunmeng is wholly owned by the VIE, namely Hangzhou Aimi, which has obtained a VATS License covering online data processing and transaction processing business (operating e-commerce) and internet content-related services.
+We, through Hangzhou Weimi, entered into a series of contractual arrangements, including a shareholders' voting rights proxy agreement, equity pledge agreement, spousal consent letter, exclusive consulting and services agreement and exclusive option agreement, with Hangzhou Aimi, its shareholders and, as applicable, their spouses, which enable us to (i) direct the activities of the VIE, (ii) receive substantially all of the economic benefits of the VIE and its subsidiaries, and (iii) have an exclusive option to purchase all or part of the equity interests and assets in the VIE when and to the extent permitted by PRC law.
+As a result of these contractual arrangements, we have control over and are the primary beneficiary of the VIE and its subsidiaries for accounting purposes and hence consolidate their financial results into our consolidated financial statements under U.S. GAAP.
+Our PRC subsidiaries contributed 43.3% of our revenues in 2022.
+The VIE and its subsidiaries contributed 56.2% of our revenues in 2022.
 See "Item 4.
 Information on the Company-C. Organizational Structure" for further details.

-In the opinion of our PRC legal counsel, (i) the ownership structures of our VIE in China and Hangzhou Weimi are not in violation of applicable PRC laws and regulations currently in effect; and (ii) the contractual arrangements between Hangzhou Weimi, our VIE and its shareholders governed by PRC law are legal, valid, binding and enforceable in accordance with its terms and applicable PRC laws.
+In the opinion of King & Wood Mallesons, our PRC legal counsel, (i) the structures of the VIE and Hangzhou Weimi are not in violation of applicable PRC laws and regulations currently in effect; and (ii) the contractual arrangements between Hangzhou Weimi, the VIE and its shareholders governed by PRC law are legal, valid, binding and enforceable in accordance with its terms and applicable PRC laws.
+However, as of the date of this annual report, the legality and enforceability of our contractual arrangements, as a whole, have not been tested in any PRC court, and we cannot guarantee you that the contractual arrangements, as a whole, would ultimately be legal or enforceable if they were to be tested in a PRC court.